alexander-kulyk/mobile-bank/README.md

 2. **View Transactions**: Browse transactions grouped by date in a mobile banking style
 3. **Filter Data**: Use the search box and filters to find specific transactions
 4. **Export Results**: Click the 💾 button to export filtered data to CSV
-5. **Persistent Storage**: Data is automatically saved and restored between sessions

 ## 🧪 Testing